ACE0PERFECT/frame_extractor/README.md

 			frame_extractor&desired_width&desired_height&desired_fps&output_format&$language$.exe.

 To modify this, just change values of "desired_width" "desired_height" "desired_fps" "output_format" between ampersands.
 Notably, the former 3 values only accept integers.
 The desired_fps should not be greater than the original fps.
 To switch to Chinese, change the "language" to zh_CN .
+For English, en_US.

 =========